 Aromatherapy - Essential Oil Extraction Processes - Solvent Extraction

-If you are looking for the information on the following:
+Are you looking for information on the following:

-The plant material is first washed in a bath of hydrocarbon solvents.
-This process dissolves the necessary plant materials including the aromatic molecules, waxy matter and pigment and the dissolved matter mixes in with the solvent.
+The purpose of this washing process is to dissolve unnecessary plant materials, including the aromatic molecules, waxy matter and pigment.
+Then the dissolved matter mixes in with the solvent.

 Super Critical Carbon Dioxide (CO2) Extraction